cpske/ISP/code-quality/comments.md

 You should write docstring comments for:

 * classes
   - describes purpose of the class
   - parameters of the constructor
   - public methods
   - example of using the class
 * functions and methods
   - describes purpose of the function or method
   - parameters, and restrictions on their values
   - meaning and type of the return value, if any
   - exceptions that may be raised
 * modules
-    - purpose of the module
+  - describe purpose of the module
   - module docstrings go at top of the file, before imports
 * packages
   - purpose of the package
   - list the modules and subpackages (though this can become out-of-date.
 Python should do this automatically)
   - put package docstrings in the package's `___init__.py` file.

 ## Python Doctest Comments